 And this couldn’t come at a more important time.
-Now more than ever, the community of Pavão-Pavãozinho & Cantagalo needs to ensure that the next generation is equipped with resilience, empathy, and self-esteem.
-Why?
-To be able to face the harsh realities of an ever more violent and unequal Rio de Janeiro.
-We are certain that social and emotional nurture will be the key to a bright future for our children.
+The favela community of Pavão-Pavãozinho & Cantagalo needs now more than ever to ensure that the next generation are equipped with the resilience, empathy and self-esteem to be able to face the harsh realities of an ever more violent and unequal Rio de Janeiro.
+We are certain that social and emotional nurture will be the key to a bright future for the children that we work with.

-How do we ensure that all of our programs are driven by social and emotional learning principles?
-Therefore a lot of thought and planning goes into the programs.
-Here are the five social & emotional principles we seek to embed:
+A lot of thought and planning goes into ensuring that all of our programs are driven by social and emotional learning principles.
+Here are the five principles we seek to embed:

-Good communication is the key to healthy relationships throughout life.
-In our English classes, we train the children in ‘active listening’.
-They converse in pairs and repeat back to the group what their partner told them.
-We as volunteer teachers also aim to model the active listening skills that we want to foster in our students.
-Volunteer teachers of EduMais give both verbal positive reinforcement and non-verbal signs of active listening, such as smiling and eye contact.
+Good communication is key to healthy relationships throughout life.
+In our English classes, we train the children in ‘active listening’ by having them converse in pairs and repeat back to the group what their partner told them.
+Our volunteer teachers also aim to model the ‘active listening’ skills that we want to foster in our students, by providing both verbal positive reinforcement and non verbal signs of active listening, such as smiling and eye contact.